 In 2014, The New I Do; Reshaping Marriage for Skeptics, Realists and Rebels, was published.
 This book, that I co-authored with journalist, Vicki Larson, studied how marriage has been changing away from the traditional, one-size-fits-all (until death do they part, monogamous, living together, etc.) model and into more personalized models.

 As therapists, we can't assume that all of our clients want the same kind of relationships.
-Yet, clinicians make assumptions all too often.
-Over the years, clients have told me about therapists they used to go to who made them feel bad or wrong for wanting something different or for wanting out of their relationship.
+Over the years, clients have told me about therapists who made them feel bad or wrong for wanting something different or for wanting out of their relationship.

 Obviously, this is a huge disservice to these folks.
-If you are armed with knowledge of the variety of relationships currently being practiced, you will not only be able to help your clients, but perhaps more importantly, you will avoid harming them.
+If you are familiar with the wide variety of relationships currently being practiced, you will not only be able to help your clients, but perhaps more importantly, you will avoid harming them by perpetuating shame for not following along with the cultural norms.

-We have a responsibility to stay on top of how the paradigms of marriage and divorce are changing.
+We have a responsibility to stay on top of how the marriage and divorce paradigms are changing.

 Participate in one or all of my on-line courses and you will come away armed with an open mind and more tools in your professional toolbox with which to help your troubled couples.